ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

 result or get every value out of it in some way, we'll primarily be using the `index` function from `Representable` so it should work out okay.

-Though the streams are infinite Haskell's inherent laziness helps us out, not only can we represent infinite things without a problem, Haskell won't actually calculate the values stored in any slots where we don't look, and since the whole thing is a data structure any computations that do occur are automatically memoized!
+The streams are infinite, but Haskell's inherent laziness helps us out in handling this, not only can we represent infinite things without a problem, Haskell won't actually calculate the values stored in any slots where we don't look, and since the whole thing is a data structure any computations that do occur are automatically memoized!
 This also means that you don't pay the cost for any value transformation or monoidal append unless you actually look inside the bucket.
 Only the initial `a -> Rep r` must be computed for each element.

 Let's sort some stuff!
 See if you can figure this one out: